All Episodes

 You get the imagined effect of like, we're reaching millions and millions of people.

-A lot of that's bots, and most of them are shitheads who already agree with you.
+A lot of that's bots and most of them are shitheads who already agree with you.

-You're not really having advocacy in any real way.
+So like you're not really having advocacy in any real way.

 jordan holmes